petercampellone95/Handheld-Medical-Diagnostic-Tool/README.md

 Some of the features of the HMDT are as follows:

--2000mAh LiPo Battery
+- 2000mAh LiPo Battery
--USB Charging
+- USB Charging
--Simple 16x2 Character LCD for measurement readout with tactile switch controlled menu-system -ATMEGA 328P 8-Bit AVR microcontroller
+- Simple 16x2 Character LCD for measurement readout with tactile switch controlled menu-system
+- ATMEGA 328P 8-Bit AVR microcontroller
--MLX90614 IR Temperature Sensor (Front-Mounted) -Clip-on IR Pulse Sensor
+- MLX90614 IR Temperature Sensor (Front-Mounted)
+- Clip-on IR Pulse Sensor
--Battery life readout and low battery warning message -Ergonomic 3D printed case with similar dimensions to modern smartphones
+- Battery life readout and low battery warning message
+- Ergonomic 3D printed case with similar dimensions to modern smartphones

 *More technical details can be found in the final project report and other files within this repository*